prokhororlov/prokhororlov/README.md

 - Created technical documentation and conducted technical interviews
 - Crafted a supper effective offline [images optimizer](https://github.com/prokhororlov/image-optimizer)
 - Made usefull [repo to file](https://github.com/prokhororlov/repo2file) tool for packing any project codebase to a single file for uploading as a context to AI
-- Designed a highload Node.js proxy POST -> UPT with agregartion & batching to a third-party analytics service
+- Designed a highload Node.js proxy POST -> UDP with agregartion & batching to a third-party analytics service

 ㅤStack: React, Effector, Pixi.js, Spine, WebGL, JavaScript, TypeScript, Webpack